 How do I select which databases to use?

 In order to determine which database(s) to search decide from what perspective (e.g., business, political, cultural, social, historical, psychological, anthropological, educational, etc.) you want to approach your topic.
 It is better to examine your topic from more than one perspective in order to gain a well-rounded understanding of it.
 Then, look for a database that contains resources on your topic.
 Each database has a description of its coverage: subject areas, types of resources, and date range.

 - Search by Subject provides research guides for a wealth of subject areas.
 Each guide includes relevant library research databases, books, Web sites, and in some cases blogs, podcasts, video, etc. The subject guides also link to various tutorials and other helpful information.

-- A-Z List of All Library Databases is where to go if you already know the name of the database you want to use.
+- Research Resources by Title is where to go if you already know the name of the database you want to use.

 How do I tell if an article is scholarly?

 Different research databases have different ways of showing whether an article is scholarly.